 It is a surprise that such an ancient building is still in work and can be explored by the people.
 One can visit there by boat or on foot.
 The lighthouse keeper’s house was destroyed during fighting in the 1950s but has been fully automated.
 It has been powered by solar energy since 1981.
 Casa del Petróleo, a white cottage with a bright red roof, can be visited at the corner of the peninsula which was built in 1904

 Address: End of Route 6, Provincetown, Massachusetts

-Viewing Herring Cove Beach is another must-thing in Provincetown, an attraction at the Cape Cod National Seashore.
-This wow beach is located on the western side of Provincetown and is a great place for family fun and time with friends.
+Viewing Herring Cove Beach is another must-visiting place in Provincetown, an attraction at the Cape Cod National Seashore.
+This beautiful beach is located on the western side of Provincetown and is a great place for family fun and time with friends.
 As a result, it boasts smaller waves, hotter water, and less undertow than its Outer Cape counterparts.

-6. Take a look at Provincetown Art Association and Museum.
+6. Take a look at the Provincetown Art Association and Museum

 Address: 460 Commercial Street, Provincetown, Massachusetts

 In 1914, one of the most iconic buildings in the country was founded and named The Provincetown Art Association and Museum (PAAM).
-Its aim turned to unify the network by gathering and showing works through vicinity artists.
+It aimed to unify the network by gathering and showing works through nearby artists.
 Today, PAAM remains strong.
 It has over seven hundred cutting-edge member artists and annually hosts exhibitions, workshops, lectures, and different activities.
-To experience it is one of the things to do in Provincetown.

 A hub for all matters creative, PAAM is considered an “important cultural institution” and is one of the most famous points of interest in Provincetown.
 The authentic and big organization is listed on the National Register of Historic Places, and the 2006-renovated cutting-edge wing is more in step with contemporary architectural prowess.